andreu-vall/tfg/README.md

 6. **generate.py [train_id] [strategy] [result_id] [--args]**: decode test from text with a certain decoding strategy
 7. **analysis.ipynb [train_id] [result_id]**: human analysis of the results genereated by a model using a strategy

 \* Step 3 will be automatically done by train.py if not done beforehand.
-It's only done once, because tokenizing is kinda slow and might take around 5 minutes
+It's only done once, because bert tokenizing is kinda slow and might take around 5 minutes

 ## Example usage